vmware-archive/dr-frankenstyle/README.md

 ### Whitelist

-If you want Dr. F to only look at specific top level dependencies, you can create a FrankenFile (.drfrankstylerc).
+If you want Dr. F to only look at specific top level dependencies, you can create a FrankenFile (.drfrankenstylerc).

 For example, if you only want to include `pui-css-typography` in your CSS output, you could create this file.